 Because our Timothy Hay is long stem, the side-to-side motion whilst chewing allows the teeth to wear down naturally.
 This reduces the chance of cuts within the mouth and the painful overlapping of teeth.
 If the teeth are naturally worn down there is no need for expensive trips to the vet for teeth extraction or wearing down.
 Plus, this keeps our furry friends busy chomping away, so boredom will be at an all time-low – yay!

 Why Nibble & Gnaw?

 What makes our Nibble & Gnaw hay an ultra premium brand is our overriding commitment to maintaining the highest nutritional quality.
-Our team of packers break down the bales by hand and sieve it, eliminating any dust and other non-delicious nasties that may be in the hay.
+Our team of packers break down the bales by hand and sieve it, eliminating any dust and other non-delicious nasties that may find its way into your hay box.

 From start to finish, an ample amount of TLC is given to ensure the hay is of the best quality for your furry friends to munch away to their heart’s content.

 We have comprehensive range of articles including:

 - Fun facts about rabbits

 - How to care for / house a rabbit

 - Why do vets recommend Timothy Hay?